Ao-27/Project1_Group1_HousingMarket/README.md

     Chart #6 -

 #### Pitch presentation
     Please see in the main repisotory our slides.
+You can also access it by using this link --> https://docs.google.com/presentation/d/1CJ3dPrM7Mc9OgJDJxfTJvhJdyCN2KMLb/edit?usp=sharing&ouid=104607105844137137793&rtpof=true&sd=true

 ## Limitations
     First, working in housing data can be very challenging from a statistics perspective and our team’s experience found this to be the case due to differing perspectives on insights, and limitations within the data found.